Skip to content

 Many people use CBD to improve sleep quality.
 CBD may help by reducing anxiety and promoting relaxation before bed.
 Some consumers report falling asleep more easily and experiencing more restful sleep.
 Learn more in our article on CBD and sleep.

-Epilepsy — The FDA-Approved Use
+Epilepsy — The Approved Medical Use

 Neuroprotective Properties